dgis/emu48android/ReadMe.txt

 TODO

+- Autosave only works once a manual save has been done (William Hostman from comment).
 - Add the name of the file in the toast "State saved".
 - The clock seems unsynchronized sometimes.
 - Retain a key by right clicking if it is from a mouse.